arsshhhs-cloud/Prompt-Library-AI-in-business-/Healthcare (eye hospital)/Prompt2.md

 Very High.
 Once integrated with CRM data triggers (e.g. "no appointment in 3 months"), this sequence can run fully automatically with minimal human intervention beyond initial setup and compliance review.

 **Risks & Limitations:**
--Legal and Regulatory Compliance: Automated outreach must strictly adhere to the Privacy Act 1988 and the Spam Act 2003; AI cannot inherently ensure the inclusion of mandatory opt-out mechanisms or verify the secure handling of sensitive health information.
+- Legal and Regulatory Compliance: Automated outreach must strictly adhere to the Privacy Act 1988 and the Spam Act 2003; AI cannot inherently ensure the inclusion of mandatory opt-out mechanisms or verify the secure handling of sensitive health information.
--Data Asynchronicity: Because the AI lacks real-time integration with a CRM, it cannot account for a patient's most recent clinical outcomes or history, increasing the risk of sending insensitive or redundant appointment triggers.
+- Data Asynchronicity: Because the AI lacks real-time integration with a CRM, it cannot account for a patient's most recent clinical outcomes or history, increasing the risk of sending insensitive or redundant appointment triggers.

+---

 **Output**
 **Email 1 (Day 1): Awareness/Wellness**